w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 <!--![](BABE.png)-->

 Polkadot produces relay chain blocks using the **B**lind **A**ssignment for **B**lockchain **E**xtension protocol (BABE), which assigns block production slots based on a randomness cycle similar to that used in [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf).
 The process unfolds as follows: All block producers possess a verifiable random function (VRF) key, which is registered alongside their locked stake.
 These VRFs generate secret randomness, determining when each producer is eligible to create a block.
 The process carries an inherent risk: producers may attempt to manipulate the outcome by grinding through multiple VRF keys.
-To mitigate this, the VRF inputs must incorporate public randomness created only after the VRF key is established.
+To mitigate this, the VRF inputs must incorporate public randomness created only after establishing the VRF key.

 As a result, the system operates in epochs, during which fresh public on-chain randomness arises by hashing together all the VRF outputs revealed through block production within that epoch.
 This establishes a cycle that alternates between private, verifiable randomness and collaborative public randomness.